ubiety/xmpp/README.md

 Ubiety XMPP Library
 ===================

+**NOTICE**
+This library will be maintained as needed to support existing implementations but primary development has moved to the new library [Ubiety.Xmpp.Core](https://github.com/ubiety/Ubiety.Xmpp.Core)

 Ubiety is an extensible XMPP library written in C# to be easy and powerful.

 [![Build status](https://ci.appveyor.com/api/projects/status/3b7lbwih7rgmsc7a?svg=true)](https://ci.appveyor.com/project/coder2000/xmpp)